-Students applying for any of Financial Aid program must complete the steps described below in order to be evaluated for any loan or scholarship program, including all federal and institutional programs.
+Students applying for any of the aid programs described herein must complete the steps described below in order for you to be evaluated for any loan or scholarship program, including all federal and institutional programs.
 Loan and scholarship applications will not be processed until the Financial Aid Office has received all required documents.

 If you are applying for any of the following aid programs, you must complete all steps as follows:

 - Federal Direct Graduate PLUS Loan (Grad PLUS)

 - Private Alternative Loan Programs (ALP)

 - First Time FAFSA Applicant: Completing an "electronic" FAFSA that is available on the U.S. Department of Education web page located here. (processing time: 10-12 days).